-The hot days of summer will soon be upon us and as much as I love my red wine, drinking red fruit and tannin in the blazing sun is not my idea of a good wine experience.
+The hot days of summer will soon be upon us and as much as I love my red wine, drinking red fruit and tannin in the blazing sun, while drinking wine on low carb diet is not my idea of a good wine experience.

 Thus to the whites we shall go.

 Too many of us, though, when we think “white wine” stop short at Chardonnay.
 Of course Chardonnays are wonderful.
 I would contend, in fact, that some of the most delicious and amazing wines produced in the world begin with the Chardonnay grape